Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Experiment

 \subsection{Ablation Study}

 To validate the effectiveness of the proposed modules, we conduct extensive ablation studies on the SatSOT dataset, with the detailed results presented in Table~\ref{tab:module_ablation}.
-Overall, SiamGM systematically optimizes the baseline model from two complementary perspectives: geometry and motion, corresponding to the SiamCAR-G(eometry) and SiamCAR-M(otion) variants.
-Furthermore, since SiamCAR-G integrates both the IFGA module and the LA method, we decouple it into SiamCAR-IFGA and SiamCAR-LA for a more granular analysis.
-Specifically, compared to the baseline, SiamCAR-IFGA yields a 1.4\% absolute improvement in normalized precision.
-However, its gains in precision and success rate are relatively marginal, primarily because IFGA focuses on capturing topological correspondences rather than directly refining the bounding box coordinates for extreme tiny targets.
-Conversely, SiamCAR-LA secures a 1.1\% absolute gain in precision, which effectively bridges the localization gap for targets with large aspect ratios, though its isolated impact on regular tiny targets remains limited.
-Notably, when seamlessly integrating these two components, SiamCAR-G achieves synergistic absolute improvements of 2.9\%, 3.2\%, and 1.9\% in precision, normalized precision, and success rate, respectively.
-This demonstrates a strong complementarity between IFGA and LA.
+Overall, SiamGM systematically optimizes the baseline model from two complementary perspectives: geometry-topology and motion, corresponding to the SiamCAR-G and SiamCAR-M variants.
+Furthermore, since SiamCAR-G integrates both the TAM and the GCLA method, we decouple it into SiamCAR-TAM and SiamCAR-GCLA for a more granular analysis.
+Specifically, compared to the baseline, SiamCAR-TAM yields a 2.5\% absolute improvement in normalized precision.
+However, its gains in precision and success rate are relatively marginal, primarily because TAM focuses on capturing topological correspondences rather than directly refining the bounding box coordinates for extreme tiny targets.
+Conversely, SiamCAR-GCLA secures a 1.1\% absolute gain in precision, which effectively bridges the localization gap for targets with large aspect ratios, though its isolated impact on regular tiny targets remains limited.
+Notably, when seamlessly integrating these two components, SiamCAR-G achieves synergistic absolute improvements of 3.1\%, 3.4\%, and 2.5\% in precision, normalized precision, and success rate, respectively.
+This demonstrates a strong complementarity between TAM and GCLA.
 Furthermore, SiamCAR-M relies on temporal motion modeling to significantly boost tracking robustness, yielding absolute improvements of 3.3\%, 3.3\%, and 1.9\% across the three metrics.
 This enhancement is especially pronounced in severe occlusion scenarios, profoundly alleviating tracking drift and tiny target loss.
-Ultimately, our comprehensive SiamGM framework delivers remarkable absolute surges of 5.9\%, 5.8\%, and 4.9\% in precision, normalized precision, and success over the baseline.
-This comprehensively validates the individual efficacy of each module and the powerful complementarity of the geometry-aware and motion-guided paradigms.
+Ultimately, our comprehensive SiamGM framework delivers remarkable absolute surges of 5.9\%, 5.8\%, and 5.0\% in precision, normalized precision, and success over the baseline.
+This comprehensively validates the individual efficiency of each module and the powerful complementarity of the geometric-topological perception and motion prior paradigms.